Another Book of Nothing Chapters 25 - 29:

 The Ashtavakra Gita

-But when the time comes that death finally arrives to claim our body, who will remember our suffering and fortitude, our determination and struggle, our joys and sorrows, victories and defeats?
-This story we have lived so intensely all our lives, and we, the central character - this whole script will be torn up and thrown out with the rubbish, so to speak.
+When the time comes that death finally arrives to claim our body, who will remember our suffering and fortitude, our determination and struggle, our joys and sorrows, victories and defeats?
+This story we have lived so intensely all our lives, and we, the central character - the whole script will be torn up and thrown out with the rubbish, so to speak.
 Ok, so a few things may be remembered by some for various periods of time, but sooner or later, even the existence of planet Earth can hardly have much significance in the greater picture of the universe.
-Can we really say that our existence is of any more importance than that of an ant, intent on such a microscopic detail of an infinite universe, scurrying around, looking for bits of joy?
+Can we really say that our existence is of any more importance than that of an ant, intent on some microscopic detail of an infinite universe, scurrying around, looking for bits of joy?

 Is this all life’s about - just travelling on the railroad from birth to death, at the beginning looking forward, at the end looking back?
 Can we not cut through to the centre of time?
-Our whole existence is bonded to the ‘movement’ of time and no sooner do we say we are here - no sooner do we say we are this or that - than we no longer are, so where can we find a point of significance in this?
+Our whole existence is bonded to the ‘movement’ of time and no sooner do we say we are here - no sooner do we say we, or anything for that matter, are this or that - than we no longer are, so where can we find any point of significance in this?
 There seems to be no such thing as a being; only a continuous coming and going, and this we call the drama of life.

 In the end, the mountains of imagination were nothing but a house.